-- (a) Trade payable represents premium payable to both reinsurance companies and brokers.
+- (a) Trade payable represents premium payable to both Coinsurance and Reinsurance companies.
 The carrying amounts disclosed above approximate fair value at the reporting date.
 The carrying amount disclosed above reasonably approximates fair value at the reporting date.
 All amounts are payable within one year. - (b) Premium deposit represents payment received in advance from clients in respect of future insurance contracts.